febinmathew/whatsapp_sticker_extension/README.md

 ### 1. Edit **activity_sticker_pack_details.xml**

 Just after/before the **"ADD TO WHATSAPP"** button view, Insert the following code snippet.
 (Just before the last line.
-If you find it hard to locate)
+If you find it hard to locate).

     <FrameLayout
         android:layout_width="match_parent"